-To pursue these therapeutic strategies, we have assembled and are developing what we believe is the deepest pipeline targeting multiple signaling nodes to shut down the RAS/MAPK pathway.
+To pursue these therapeutic strategies, we have assembled and are developing one of the deepest pipelines targeting multiple signaling nodes to shut down the RAS/MAPK pathway.
 We intend to study these agents either alone or in rational combinations across multiple relevant tumor types.
 The following table summarizes our current, wholly-owned or controlled, modality-agnostic pipeline to eradicate RAS/MAPK pathway-driven cancers, and programs that arise from an investment made by Erasca Ventures, LLC (Erasca Ventures) in a third party.

-Our lead product candidate is naporafenib, for which we plan to begin a pivotal Phase 3 trial in the first half of 2024 in NRAS-mutated (NRASm) melanoma, following initiation of a Phase 1b trial in the second half of 2023 for tissue agnostic RAS Q61X cancers to inform additional clinical development.
-Naporafenib is a pan-RAF inhibitor with first-in-class and best-in-class potential in NRASm melanoma, RAS Q61X tissue agnostic solid tumors, and other RAS/MAPK pathway-driven tumors.
+Our lead product candidate is naporafenib, for which we plan to initiate a pivotal Phase 3 trial in the first half of 2024 for patients with NRAS-mutated (NRASm) melanoma.
+We dosed the first patient in a Phase 1b trial in August 2023 for patients with RAS Q61X solid tumors to inform additional clinical development pathways for naporafenib.
+Naporafenib is a pan-RAF inhibitor with first-in-class and best-in-class potential for patients with NRASm melanoma, RAS Q61X solid tumors, and other RAS/MAPK pathway-driven tumors.
 RAF proteins are ubiquitously expressed serine-threonine kinases that constitute a key node of the RAS/MAPK pathway downstream of RAS and upstream of MEK.
 The RAF protein family consists of ARAF, BRAF, and CRAF (RAF1) that are activated through dimerization.
 Mutations in RAF proteins have been observed in many cancers, such as melanoma, colorectal cancer (CRC), non-small cell lung cancer (NSCLC), and thyroid cancer.
 We in-licensed naporafenib from Novartis Pharma AG (Novartis) in December 2022.
-Naporafenib has been dosed in over 500 patients to date, whereby safety, tolerability, pharmacokinetics (PK), and pharmacodynamics have been established in both monotherapy and in certain combinations, with preliminary clinical proof-of-concept (PoC) data in combination with trametinib for NRASm melanoma, which includes NRAS Q61X melanoma, and preliminary clinical PoC data with trametinib for RAS Q61X in NSCLC.
-Naporafenib complements what we believe to be the deepest, whollyowned or controlled RAS/MAPK pathway focused pipeline in the industry.
+Naporafenib has been dosed in over 500 patients to date, whereby safety, tolerability, pharmacokinetics (PK), and pharmacodynamics (PD) have been established in both monotherapy and select combinations, with clinical proof-of-concept (PoC) data in combination with trametinib for patients with NRASm melanoma, which includes NRAS Q61X melanoma, and preliminary clinical PoC data in combination with trametinib for patients with RAS Q61X NSCLC.
+In December 2023, we announced that the US Food and Drug Administration (FDA) granted Fast Track Designation (FTD) to naporafenib in combination with trametinib for the treatment of adult patients with unresectable or metastatic melanoma who have progressed on, or are intolerant to, an anti-programmed death-1 (ligand 1) (PD-(L)1)-based regimen, and whose tumors contain an NRAS mutation (NRASm).
+Programs that receive FTD may benefit from early and frequent interactions with the FDA during the clinical development process and, if relevant criteria are met, the FDA may consider reviewing portions of a marketing application before the sponsor submits the complete application.

-We are pursuing a broad development strategy for naporafenib that could address up to approximately 3.5 million patients worldwide, thereby significantly expanding our total addressable patient population.
-Our planned development for naporafenib includes a series of SEACRAFT trials designed to evaluate naporafenib's development opportunities in combination with other targeted therapies.
-We are prioritizing rapid development for naporafenib + trametinib in the planned Phase 1b SEACRAFT-1 trial in patients with RAS Q61X tissue agnostic tumors and in the planned Phase 3 SEACRAFT-2 trial in patients with NRASm melanoma.
-SEACRAFT-1 is supported by preliminary clinical PoC data in patients with NRAS Q61X melanoma and preliminary clinical PoC data in KRAS Q61X NSCLC.
-SEACRAFT-2 is supported by clinical PoC data in patients with NRASm melanoma, as presented by Novartis at the American Association for Cancer Research Annual Meeting 2022 (AACR Annual Meeting 2022) and European Society for Medical Oncology Congress 2022 (ESMO Congress 2022) medical conferences.
-SEACRAFT-3 is a planned Phase 1/2 trial in patients with solid tumors driven by NF1 LOF, BRAF Class II and III alterations, and other RAS/MAPK alterations, and will involve combinations with the rest of our pipeline (e.g., ERAS-007 and ERAS-601) as well as other therapies.
+We are pursuing a broad development strategy for naporafenib, which includes our SEACRAFT trials designed to evaluate naporafenib's development opportunities in combination with other targeted therapies.
+We are prioritizing rapid development for naporafenib plus trametinib in the Phase 1b SEACRAFT-1 trial for patients with RAS Q61X solid tumors, which dosed its first patient in August 2023, and in the planned Phase 3 SEACRAFT-2 trial for patients with NRASm melanoma.
+SEACRAFT-1 is supported by clinical PoC data in patients with NRAS Q61X NSCLC.
+SEACRAFT-2 is supported by clinical PoC data in patients with NRASm melanoma, as presented by Novartis at the European Society for Medical Oncology Congress 2022 (ESMO Congress 2022) medical conference and as published in March 2023 by de Braud et al. in the Journal of Clinical Oncology.
+In connection with our SEACRAFT-1 and -2 trials, we have announced clinical trial collaboration and supply agreements (CTCSAs) with Novartis for its MEK inhibitor, trametinib (MEKINIST).
+We are sponsoring and funding the clinical trials and Novartis is providing its drug to us free of charge.